apache/apex-core/operator_development.md

 ### Begin Window call

 The begin window call signals the start of an application window.
-In case of Word Count Operator, if the sendPerTuple is set to false, it means that we are expecting updated counts for the most recent window of data.
+With regards to Word Count Operator, we are expecting updated counts for the most recent window of data if the sendPerTuple is set to false.
 Hence, we clear the updatedCounts variable in the begin window call and start accumulating the counts till the end window call.

 ### Process Tuple call